excellalabs/open-cabinet/README.md

 ---
 ##Sprint 0
-The team used an internal Slack channel to **[crowdsource](https://github.com/excellaco/open-cabinet/blob/master/documents/images/crowdsourcing.png)** ideas for an application using [OpenFDA's API](https://open.fda.gov/drug/label/), then met to review the suggestions, and discuss the feasibility of delivering a product in the given timeframe from both design and development perspectives.
+The team used an internal Slack channel to **[crowdsource](https://github.com/excellaco/open-cabinet/blob/master/documents/images/crowdsourcing.png)** ideas for an application using [OpenFDA's Label API](https://open.fda.gov/drug/label/), then met to review the suggestions, and discuss the feasibility of delivering a product in the given timeframe from both design and development perspectives.
 With an initial idea of "[my medicine cabinet](https://github.com/excellaco/open-cabinet/blob/master/documents/design/brainstorming.md)" agreed upon, the team was ready to begin.

 During Sprint 0, the team achieved four goals: